It can be very distressing if you have been accused of rape, sexual assault, sexual harassment, relationship abuse or stalking.

 RGU SUPPORT FOR STUDENTS & STAFF:

 - Report and Support.
 Students and staff can report an incident using the University’s Report and Support system.
-The purpose of this system is to provide support in the event of sexual violence or harassment.
+The purpose of this system is to provide support in the event of any form of sexual violence, harassment or Hate Crime.
 You can also choose to make an anonymous report.

 - First Responder Scheme.
-Our support also system includes specially trained members of Robert Gordon University’s staff who can listen and offer support.
+Our support system also includes specially trained members of Robert Gordon University’s staff who can listen and offer support to reported parties as well as those making the complaint.

 - Student Counselling & Wellbeing Centre.
 The Counselling & Wellbeing Centre is here to help and support you throughout your time at University.